bpfman/bpfman/docs/getting-started/running-rpm.md

 ```

 !!!
 Note
-    If both the bpfman and bpfman-next copr repos are enabled DNF will
+    If both the `bpfman` and `bpfman-next` copr repos are enabled, `dnf` will
-    automatically pull from bpfman-next.
-To disable one or the other simply run
+    automatically pull from `bpfman-next`.
+    Either repo can be disabled.
+    For example, to disable `bpfman-next` run:

     ```console
     sudo dnf copr disable @ebpf-sig/bpfman-next